ykulyk404/devops_todolist_cicd_task_4_helm_ci/README.md

 Extend a GitHub Actions workflow for this project with a Docker build and push to the DockerHub Registry.
 Docker CI Job Requirements:

+1. Update your forked repository with your DockerHub username and password.
+2. Update DockerImageName with your DockerHub image repository name
-1. Add `docker-ci` job to the workflow.
+3. Add `helm-ci` job to the workflow.
+4. Repository should be checkedout only once per workflow run
-2. Job should include the following steps:
+5. New Job should include the following steps:
+    1. Download helm artifacts
+    1. Execute `helm template` for the chart
+    1. Execute `helm lint` for the chart
-    1. Login to the DockerHub Registry.
+    1. Package the chart
-    1. Build and Push Docker image to your existing the DockerHub Registry with a tag of current's commit hash.
-    1. Use the provided Dockerfile to build the image.
+    1. Upload the chart to the GitHub artifacts
-3. Create a Pull Request with the changes.
+6. Create a Pull Request with the changes.
-4. Pull Requests description should also contain a reference to a workflow run with successfull Docker CI job.
+7. Pull Requests description should also contain a reference to a workflow run with successfull Docker CI job.